 Data Cleansing with Data Ingestion

 Data cleansing is, naturally, a necessity for high-quality data.
 Without clean data, business intelligence and analytics efforts are hampered and overall operational efficiency is hamstrung.
-Data cleansing - also known as data cleaning or data scrubbing - fixes, or if necessary, removes common data errors, including missing values and typos.
-In a recent study, the Harvard Business Review found that only 3% of businesses surveyed hit the benchmark of 97% data record accuracy or greater.
+Data cleansing process - also known as data cleaning or data scrubbing - fixes, or if necessary, removes common data errors, including missing values and typos.
+According to a recent study by the Harvard Business Review, only 3% of businesses surveyed achieved the benchmark of 97% data record accuracy or greater.